Ermili-Mohamed/wireframing/README.md

 ## Types of Wireframes
 ### Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
 ### High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+## Popular wireframing tools
+There are several wireframing tools available, most of which use the same underlying concepts.
+Figma is a great tool.
+Let’s take a moment to understand some wireframing basics.

+### 🧩 Wireframing Tools
+Wireframes help plan layout and functionality before development.
+Popular tools include:

+* Figma (Recommended)
+* Adobe XD
+*Sketch
+*Balsamiq

+#### 🌟 Why Figma?
+Figma is a browser-based design tool great for wireframing.
+It supports real-time collaboration, cross-platform access, and quick prototyping with reusable components—making it ideal for teams and solo designers.